velodrome-finance/slipstream/SPECIFICATION.md

 - When a user deposits into a gauge, the reward growth accumulator is recorded.
     - When a user withdraws / collects fees from the gauge, they are distributed their share of gauge rewards proportional to the amount of time their positions were in the active tick.
 - Gauge interactions must go through the `NFTPositionManager`.

+Technical details about gauges:
+- Gauges are created atomically with a pool (i.e. on `factory.createPool` as opposed to `voter.createGauge`)

 ### Fee Modules